113ll3/Ibmclouddocscli/idt/commands.md

 ### debug command parameters
 {: #debug-parameters}

 The following parameters are exclusive to the `debug` command and assist with debugging an application.
-There are [additional parameters](#command-parameters) that are shared with other commands.
+There are [more parameters](#command-parameters) that are shared with other commands.

 #### `container-port-map-debug`
 {: #port-map-debug}

 * Port mappings for the debug port.
-The first value is the port to use in the host OS, the second is the port in the container [host-port:container-port].
+The first value is the port to use in the host OS, the second is the port in the container [`host-port:container-port`].
 * Usage: `ibmcloud dev debug --container-port-map-debug 7777:7777`

 #### `build-cmd-debug`